flipxcrsp/Kojo_Product_Observations/README.md

 * workflow standardization
 * operational scalability

-The deeper I explored the platform, the more Kojo felt like it was connecting every moving part involved in getting materials where they need to go.
+There are many moving parts & Kojo streamlines this process.

 ---

 ## Integration-First Strategy

-One of Kojo’s strongest positioning advantages is working with systems contractors already use.
+Kojo works with systems contractors already use.

 Integrations include: